 By now, everyone knows that COVID-19 is a respiratory virus.
 It attacks your lungs and makes it difficult to breathe.
 There are other symptoms, as well.
-For example, you will have body aches, high fever, cough, runny nose, and more.
+For example, you will have body ache, high fever, cough, runny nose, and more.
 The virus gets transmitted through droplets or else mucus.
 Once someone comes in contact with an infected person, the virus finds its way to transmit itself.

 COVID-19 is a global pandemic issue, and the best way to prevent it is by regular hand wash.
 This is by far the most effective, easiest, and cheapest way to prevent the spread of the virus.